 After the first three years, the state share than phases up to 10 percent by Jan.
 2020.

 "As a business decision for our state, it is incredibly clear that this would be a big win for our economy," he said.

-The program has been endorsed by a broad coalition of business groups across our state.
+Page 2 of 3 - The program has been endorsed by a broad coalition of business groups across our state.
 Among those who have endorsed the governor's recommendation to join the Medicaid expansion are: the Missouri Chamber of Commerce and Industry, Associated Industries of Missouri, the Chambers of Commerce for Kansas City, Independence, Kirksville, Hannibal and Sedalia, the Kirksville Regional Economic Development and others.

 "For those business leaders, this was not a political decision," Nixon said.
 "It was an economical one.
 And, we shouldn't let last year's politics get in the way of next year's economic growth."

 The Chillicothe Area Chamber of Commerce is slated to consider endorsement next week.